Drum Circles With Seniors

 tight, so I always appreciate a product that is a good value for the cost.
 That's the idea behind my book, CD's & DVD.

-book, "A Practical Guide To Hand Drumming And Drum Circles". $18.
-It includes a different free drum circle CD.)
+book, "A Practical Guide To Hand Drumming And Drum Circles".
+It's $8 on Kindle or Nook.

 300 page book, "A Practical Guide To Hand Drumming And Drum Circles" is $8. on Amazon Kindle